microsoft/Phi-3CookBook/md/02.Application/07.FunctionCalling/Phi4/FunctionCallingBasic/README.md

 Function calling first appeared in the Phi Family family, and now you can use it through Phi-4-mini.

-This example simulates some Premier League results.
-I hope Phi-4-mini can provide relevant game information in real time.
-The sample code is as follows
+This example demonstrates the simulation of Premier League results.
+The goal is for Phi-4-mini to deliver real-time game information.
+Below is the sample code: